tangle-network/server-blueprint/README.md

 ## ⚙️ Configuration Details

-The blueprint supports configurations for various runtimes with automatic port management.
-Two transport modes are available depending on your server type:
+The blueprint supports configurations for various runtimes with automatic port management and direct server deployment:

 ### Supported Runtimes